 - Pour the mix into the baking pan.

-- Bake for 30-40 mins.
+- Bake tart for 30-40 mins.

 - Let it rest for 10 mins before serving.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.
 See our full Nutritional Disclosure here.

-Please note that some of the links here are affiliate links and I will earn a commission if you purchase through those links.
-I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.
+Please note that some of the links here are affiliate links, and I will earn a commission if you purchase through those links.
+I recommend all of the products listed because they are companies I have found helpful and trustworthy.